 Summer Learning Adventures for Elementary and Middle School Students

 Bright Lights provides students the opportunity to focus on their talents, strengths and interests in summer classes that makes the most of their Out-of-School Time (OST).
-With engaging curriculum and class topics, students are challenged in these Expanded Learning Opportunities (ELO) to connect with other students who share a common excitement for the topic.
-The schedule offers a broad range of grade levels and curriculum so there is something of interest for all the children in a family.
+With engaging curricula and class topics, students are challenged in these Expanded Learning Opportunities (ELO) to connect with other students who share a common excitement for the topic.
+The schedule offers a broad range of grade levels and curricula so there is something of interest for all of the students in a family.

 - Better work habits